alidanapour/chip8_emulator/Product_Document.md

     - Alternate Flow:
         - i1.
 If user chooses not to replay game, system will display win/loss screen indefinitely.
 It will be up to the user to close the system or to load another program.

-- Game 2 Prototype: `Jumpy Rabbit` : A game inspired by Google's *T-Rex Run*.
+- Game 2 Prototype: `Jumpy Rabbit`is a game inspired by Google's *T-Rex Run*.
     - Known bugs to be fixed in the next release:
-        - Undesired sprites may appear when jumping (very rare)
-        - Game ends prematurely due to said artifacts
+        - Undesired sprites may appear when jumping (very rare) and game ends prematurely due to said artifacts
         - Score count is incorrect after first point (wrapping issue, will be fixed when enemies properly implemented)
         - Game ends with a blank screen when you lose